MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/06-use-dax-time-intelligence.md

     > _The `TOTALYTD` function evaluates an expression—in this case the sum of the `Sales` column—over a given date column.
 The date column must belong to a date table marked as a date table._
     >
     > _The function can also take a third optional argument representing the last date of a year.
 The absence of this date means that December 31 is the last date of the year.
-For Adventure Works, June in the last month of their year, and so "6-30" is used._
+For Adventure Works, June is in the last month of their year, and so "6-30" is used._

 3. Add the `Sales` field and the `Sales YTD` measure to the matrix visual.